- Minnesota Breeding Bird Distribution

 When Green and Janssen (1975) published their updated account of the species decades later, its primary breeding range remained in north-central and northeastern Minnesota, basically north and east of a line between Duluth and Leech Lake.
 There were scattered records outside of this region, including reports as far south as the St. Croix River in Pine County and as far west as Clearwater County.
 Nesting, however, had been confirmed only from the Arrowhead counties of St. Louis, Lake, and Cook.

 In his 1987 update, Janssen reported new summer reports from the Cedar Creek Ecosystem Science Reserve in Anoka County.
 In the summer of 1979 an adult was seen carrying food at the site (Green 1980), and birds were reported in several subsequent field seasons as well.
 Finding waterthrush nests, however, was difficult.
 By 1987, no confirmed breeding records had been documented since 1970 (Janssen 1987).
-When Hertzel and Janssen (1998) published an updated account of all counties where Minnesota’s breeding birds had been confirmed nesting since 1970, only 1 county was identified for the Northern Waterthrush: Lake County.
+When Hertzel and Janssen (1998) published an updated account of all counties where Minnesota’s breeding birds had been confirmed nesting since 1970, only 1 county was identified for the Northern Waterthrush: St. Louis County.

 Field surveys begun in the late 1980s as part of the Minnesota Biological Survey (MBS) documented what other birders were observing as well.
 Although the majority of the survey’s 328 breeding season locations were from the Arrowhead region, particularly Cook County, an increasing number of reports were being documented west and south of the species’ primary range.
-These included reports from Kittson and Marshall Counties in the northwest and farther south in Otter Tail, Douglas, Morrison, Isanti, Anoka, and Chisago Counties (Minnesota Department of Natural Resources 2016).
+These included reports from Kittson and Marshall Counties in the northwest and farther south in Otter Tail, Douglas, Stearns, Isanti, Anoka, and Chisago Counties (Minnesota Department of Natural Resources 2016).

 During the MNBBA, participants reported 876 Northern Waterthrush detections in 10.3% (489/4,736) of the surveyed atlas blocks and in 12.4% (289/2,337) of the priority blocks.
 Breeding was confirmed in only 10 blocks (Figures 2 and 3; Table 1).
 In total the birds were observed in 23 of Minnesota’s 87 counties and were confirmed breeding in 5 counties: Aitkin, Cook, Itasca, Lake, and St. Louis.
 The predicted distribution map generated with MNBBA data in combination with data on habitat, landscape context, and climate, predicted the species could be found at varying breeding densities throughout the Laurentian Mixed Forest Province, as far south as southern Chisago County, and in the very eastern portion of the Tallgrass Aspen Parklands Province (Figure 4).
 Moderate densities are most commonly encountered in Cook and Lake Counties while pockets of moderately high breeding densities are scattered throughout the northern forest.
 Overall, however, the Northern Waterthrush is a sparsely distributed species in northern Minnesota.